NORA0120 – Intermediate Norwegian, Level II

 Resit an examination

-Candidates who re-sit the exam may take the exam in May, July and December when regular exams are arranged.
-Candidates who are re-sitting NORA exams can also re-sit the exam in the summer at the ISS exam.
+Candidates who re-sit the exam may take the exam in April/May, July/August and November/December when regular exams are arranged.
+Candidates who are re-sitting NORA exams can also re-sit the exam in the summer semester.

-To re-sit the exam, contact the ISS office by email (nora-admin@iss.uio.no).
+To re-sit the exam, contact the ISS office by email (nora-admin@iss.uio.no) during these dates:

 Withdrawal from an examination